2023 Best Value General Agriculture Undergraduate Certificate Schools

 UMCP undergraduate students pay an average of $38,638 in tuition and fees each year.

-On top of its placing in our value ranking, UMCP also did well on our Best General Agriculture Undergraduate Certificate Schools list.
-It’s in the top 5% of all schools reviewed in this analysis.
+UMCP also claimed a spot on our Best General Agriculture Undergraduate Certificate Schools list.
+It’s in the top 5% of all schools in this category.

 View the Best Value General Agriculture Undergraduate Certificate Schools for a specific region near you.